OfficineArduinoTorino/RuralHack/README.md

 # Structure of the Repository

 You can see two main folders.
-In the /exercises you can find basic examples of use of several sensors used in the workshop, while in the /libraries folder some hof the main libraries used are hosted.
+In the [/exercises](https://github.com/OfficineArduinoTorino/RuralHack/tree/master/exercises) you can find basic examples of use of several sensors used in the workshop, while in the [/libraries](https://github.com/OfficineArduinoTorino/RuralHack/tree/master/libraries) folder some of the main libraries used are hosted.

 # The Kit